Createsequence/powerful-annotation/README-EN.md

 ## QUICK START

-After adding Maven dependency, we can use most of the functions by `annotations`.
-Here are some basic functions:
+After adding Maven dependency, we can use most of the functions by `top.xiajibagao.powerfulannotation.helper.Annotations`.
+Here are some basic examples:

-### 1.Annotation search
+### 1.Search annotation

 <img src="https://img.xiajibagao.top/image-20220805152432933.png" alt="image-20220805152432933" style="zoom:50%;" />